Direct Preference Optimization for Adaptive Concept-based Explanations: Abstract

 \section{Abstract}

-Machine learning explainability aims to make the decision-making process of black-box models more transparent by finding the most important input features for a given prediction task.
-Recent works have proposed composing explanations from semantic concepts (e.g., colors, patterns, shapes) that are inherently interpretable to the user of a model.
-However, these methods generally ignore the communicative context of explanation---the ability of the user to understand the prediction of the model from the explanation.
-For example, while a medical doctor might understand an explanation in terms of clinical markers, a patient may need a more accessible explanation to make sense of the same diagnosis.
-In this paper, we address this gap with listener-adaptive explanations.
-We propose an iterative procedure grounded in principles of pragmatic reasoning and the rational speech act to generate explanations that maximize communicative utility.
-Our procedure only needs access to pairwise preferences between candidate explanations, relevant in real-world scenarios where a listener model may not be available.
-We evaluate our method in image classification tasks, demonstrating improved alignment between explanations and listener preferences across three datasets.
-Furthermore, we perform a user study that demonstrates our explanations increase communicative utility.
+Concept-based explanation methods aim at making machine learning models more transparent by finding the most important semantic features of an input (\eg, colors, patterns, shapes) for a given prediction task.
+However, these methods generally ignore the communicative context of explanations, such as the preferences of a listener.
+For example, medical doctors understand explanations in terms of clinical markers, but patients may not, needing a different vocabulary to rationalize the same diagnosis.
+We address this gap with listener-adaptive explanations grounded in principles of pragmatic reasoning and the rational speech act.
+We introduce an iterative training procedure based on direct preference optimization where a speaker learns to compose explanations that maximize communicative utility for a listener.
+Our approach only needs access to pairwise preferences, which can be collected from human feedback, making it particularly relevant in real-world scenarios where a model of the listener may not be available.
+We demonstrate that our method is able to align speakers with the preferences of simulated listeners on image classification across three datasets, and further validate that pragmatic explanations generated with our method improve the classification accuracy of participants in a user study.